bcgov/MyGovBC-notification-server/docs/_docs/api-notification.md

 * example

-  To send a unicast email push notification, copy and paste following json object to the data value box in API explorer and click *Try it out!* button:
+  To send a unicast email push notification, copy and paste following json object to the data value box in API explorer, change email addresses as needed, and click *Try it out!* button:

   ```
   {